Art3mK/AWS-SysOps/cloudwatch.md

 - CloudWatch stores metrics for terminated Amazon EC2 instances or deleted Elastic Load Balancers for 15 months.
 - Alarm history is available for 14 days

+## putting metrics

+- Each metric data point must be marked with a time stamp.
+The time stamp can be up to two weeks in the past and up to two hours into the future.
+If you do not provide a time stamp, CloudWatch creates a time stamp for you based on the time the data point was received.
+- Metrics exist only in the region in which they are created.
+Metrics cannot be deleted, but they automatically expire after 15 months if no new data is published to them.
+Data points older than 15 months expire on a rolling basis; as new data points come in, data older than 15 months is dropped.
+- `PutMetricData` or `aws cloudwatch put-metric-data`
+- `aws cloudwatch put-metric-data --metric-name Buffers --namespace MyNameSpace --unit Bytes --value 231434333 --dimensions InstanceId=1-23456789,InstanceType=m1.small`
+- `aws cloudwatch put-metric-data --metric-name PageViewCount --namespace MyService --value 2 --timestamp 2016-10-20T12:00:00.000Z`

 ## EC2

 *no* RAM monitoring by default